cds-snc/gcds-docs/src/en/pages/index.md

 ## Choose GC Design System

-GC Design System is the source for public servants.
-Deliver digital Government of Canada services faster without compromising brand identity, accessibility, or bilingualism.
+GC Design System is the source for public servants delivering Government of Canada websites and products.
+Build  faster without compromising brand identity, accessibility, or bilingualism.

 ### Learn more